apache/mxnet/docs/how_to/add_op_in_backend.md

 the output tensor such that each thread takes an element from the input tensor, feed it into the quadratic function, and assign the output element to the output tensor based on `req`.
-Note that this `Kernel::Launch` interface was designed for launching parallel computation on both CPU and GPU.
-This allows most of the simple operators to share the same piece of code as parallelization approaches are identical on both types of devices.
+Note that `Kernel::Launch` serves as a universal interface for launching parallel computation on both CPU and GPU.
+This allows most of the simple operators to share the same piece of code for CPU and GPU as parallelization approaches are identical on both types of devices.
 The kernel function is defined as the following, where the function `Map` is executed by each thread for each input element.